Mann Act: Conspiracy narrative

-According to historian Mark Thomas Connelly, "a group of books and pamphlets appeared announcing a startling claim: a pervasive and depraved conspiracy was at large in the land, brutally trapping and seducing American girls into lives of enforced prostitution, or 'white slavery.'
-These white slave narratives, or white-slave tracts, began to circulate around 1909."
-Such narratives often portrayed innocent girls "victimized by a huge, secret and powerful conspiracy controlled by foreigners", as they were drugged or imprisoned and forced into prostitution.
+According to historian Mark Thomas Connelly, "a group of books and pamphlets appeared announcing a startling claim: a pervasive and depraved conspiracy was at large in the land, brutally trapping and seducing American girls into lives of enforced prostitution, or 'white slavery'.
+These white-slave tracts began to circulate around 1909."
+Such narratives often misleadingly portrayed innocent girls "victimized by a huge, secret and powerful conspiracy controlled by foreigners" as they were drugged or imprisoned and forced into prostitution.

 This excerpt from The War on the White Slave Trade was written by the United States District Attorney in Chicago: